P

 Most people are aware of the dangers of ultraviolet (UV) radiation from the sun, but many don't realize that UV light can be just as harmful when it comes from other sources.

 It's important to never allow UV light to shine on your eyes or skin.
-Exposure to UV light can cause several problems, including cataracts, macular degeneration, and pinguecula.
-In some cases, HVAC systems that are not properly serviced can also emit dangerous levels of ozone, another known health hazard.
+Direct exposure to UV light can cause several problems, including cataracts, macular degeneration, and pinguecula.
+Some UV systems can also produce ozone, so choose a product rated for indoor air and follow its specifications.

 HVAC systems are important for maintaining a comfortable indoor environment.
-However, HVAC systems can also be a source of harmful UV radiation.
-To protect your family from the risks of UV radiation, it is important to determine the best location to place the UV light in your HVAC system.
+When a UV light is added, where you place it matters for both performance and safety.
+To get the most out of it, take time to determine the best location to place the UV light in your HVAC system.

 The best location for the UV light will depend on the type of HVAC system you have and the layout of your home.
 For example, if you have a central HVAC system, the best location for the UV light may be near the air intake.
 If you have a window-mounted HVAC system, the best location for the UV light may be near the windows.
 Generally, it should be placed near the evaporator coil so that it can effectively sterilize the air as it passes through the HVAC system.